 1 through an independent evaluation, measurement and verification and approved 2 by the Commission, Staff and CURB; 3 • Before receiving any financial reward for performance, the verified actual energy 4 savings obtained from the energy-efficiency program must meet a target 5 performance level that has been established by the Commission; 6 • After verification of actual savings achieved through the energy-efficiency 7 program, KCPL shareholders should allowed to retain a portion of the net benefits 8 provided by the successful implementation of the program, up to a predetermined 9 cap established by the Commission.
-10 11 Q. Is your recommendation to allow KCPL shareholders to retain a portion of the 11 12 Q. Is your recommendation to allow KCPL shareholders to retain a portion of the verified net benefits that are achieved from a cost-effective energy-efficiency 11 12 13 Q. Is your recommendation to allow KCPL shareholders to retain a portion of the verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
-11 12 13 14 Q. A. Is your recommendation to allow KCPL shareholders to retain a portion of the verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
+10 11 Q. Is your recommendation to allow KCPL shareholders to retain a portion of the 11 12 Q. Is your recommendation to allow KCPL shareholders to retain a portion of the verified net benefits that are achieved from a cost-effective energy-efficiency Q. 12 Q. A. verified net benefits that are achieved from a cost-effective energy-efficiency 12 13 verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
+12 13 14 verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
 Yes.
-KEEIA provides that the Commission may allow for cost recovery mechanisms 11 12 13 14 15 Q. A. Is your recommendation to allow KCPL shareholders to retain a portion of theverified net benefits that are achieved from a cost-effective energy-efficiencyprogram, in compliance with KEEIA?Yes.
-KEEIA provides that the Commission may allow for cost recovery mechanismswhich include "allowing the public utility to retain a portion of the net benefits of a 11 12 13 14 15 16 Q. A. Is your recommendation to allow KCPL shareholders to retain a portion of theverified net benefits that are achieved from a cost-effective energy-efficiencyprogram, in compliance with KEEIA?Yes.
-KEEIA provides that the Commission may allow for cost recovery mechanismswhich include "allowing the public utility to retain a portion of the net benefits of ademand-side program for its shareholders."
-31 11 12 13 14 15 16 17 Q. A. Is your recommendation to allow KCPL shareholders to retain a portion of the verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
+KEEIA provides that the Commission may allow for cost recovery mechanisms 12 13 14 15 verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
 Yes.
-KEEIA provides that the Commission may allow for cost recovery mechanisms which include "allowing the public utility to retain a portion of the net benefits of a demand-side program for its shareholders."
-31 11 12 13 14 15 16 17 18 Q. A. Q. Is your recommendation to allow KCPL shareholders to retain a portion of the verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
+KEEIA provides that the Commission may allow for cost recovery mechanisms which include "allowing the public utility to retain a portion of the net benefits of a 12 13 14 15 16 verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
 Yes.
-KEEIA provides that the Commission may allow for cost recovery mechanisms which include "allowing the public utility to retain a portion of the net benefits of a demand-side program for its shareholders."31 Would you support a KCPL proposal to retain a portion of the net benefits achieved 11 12 13 14 15 16 17 18 19 Q. A. Q. Is your recommendation to allow KCPL shareholders to retain a portion of the verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
+KEEIA provides that the Commission may allow for cost recovery mechanisms which include "allowing the public utility to retain a portion of the net benefits of a 12 13 14 15 16 17 А. verified net benefits that are achieved from a cost-effective energy-efficiency program, in compliance with KEEIA?
 Yes.
-KEEIA provides that the Commission may allow for cost recovery mechanisms which include "allowing the public utility to retain a portion of the net benefits of a demand-side program for its shareholders."
-31 Would you support a KCPL proposal to retain a portion of the net benefits achieved through a cost-effective energy-efficiency program?
+KEEIA provides that the Commission may allow for cost recovery mechanisms which include "allowing the public utility to retain a portion of the net benefits of a demand-side program for its shareholders."31 would be supportive of sharing the verified net benefits that are achieved through the successful implementation of energy-efficiency programs between ratepayers and KCPL shareholders.